Consolidated Lithium Metals (CVE:CLM) Trading Down 25% – Should You Sell?

-Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s stock price dropped 25% on Tuesday .
+Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report) shares were down 25% during mid-day trading on Wednesday .
 The stock traded as low as C$0.05 and last traded at C$0.05.
 Approximately 1,586,711 shares were traded during trading, an increase of 192% from the average daily volume of 543,523 shares.
 The stock had previously closed at C$0.06.

 Consolidated Lithium Metals Company Profile